DorianCoding/OCSP-server/README.md

-cachedays = 3 #Number of days a response is valid dbip = "127.0.0.1" #IP to connect to MySql database dbuser = "cert" #Username to connect to MySql database dbname = "certs" #Name to connect to MySql data dbpassword = "certdata" #Password to connect to cert data cachefolder = "cache/" #Folder to cache data (relative or absolute, will be created if not present)
+cachedays = 3 #Number of days a response is valid dbip = "127.0.0.1" #IP to connect to MySql database dbuser = "cert" #Username to connect to MySql database port = 9000 #Port to listen to, from 1 to 65535.
+Cannot use a port already used by another service dbname = "certs" #Name to connect to MySql data dbpassword = "certdata" #Password to connect to cert data cachefolder = "cache/" #Folder to cache data (relative or absolute, will be created if not present)